shankar-r10n/spt-aca-hol/README.md

 ***
 **Why is it relevant to the customer ?**

-Applies to the customer aspect where different teams own their set of core APIs but do have elements integrated usage - arising from Marketblitz's acquistion of 2 different companies.
+Applies to the customer aspect where different teams own their set of core APIs but do have elements integrated usage - arising from Marketblitz's acquisition of 2 different companies.

 ***